Women in Islam: The classical position

 According to verse 4:32 of the Quran, both men and women have an independent economic position: 'For men is a portion of what they earn, and for women is a portion of what they earn.
 Ask God for His grace.
 God has knowledge of all things.'
 Women therefore are at liberty to buy, sell, mortgage, lease, borrow or lend, and sign contracts and legal documents.
 Additionally, women can donate money, act as trustees and set up a business or company.
 These rights cannot be altered, irrespective of marital status.
-When a woman is married, she legally has total control over the dowerthe mahr or bridal gift, usually financial in nature, while the groom pays to the bride upon marriageand retains this control in the event of divorce.
+When a woman is married, she legally has total control over the dower—the mahr or bridal gift, usually financial in nature, which the groom pays to the bride upon marriage—and retains this control in the event of divorce.

 Quranic principles, especially the teaching of zakāh or purification of wealth, encourage women to own, invest, save and distribute their earnings and savings according to their discretion.
 These also acknowledge and enforce the right of women to participate in various economic activities.

-In contrast to many other cultures, a woman in Islam has always been entitled as per sharia law to keep her family name and not take her husband's name.
+In contrast to many other cultures, a woman in Islam has always been entitled as per Sharia law to keep her family name and not take her husband's name.
 Therefore, a Muslim woman has traditionally always been known by the name of her family as an indication of her individuality and her own legal identity: there is no historically practiced process of changing the names of women be they married, divorced or widowed.
 With the spread of western-style state bureaucracies across the Islamic world from the nineteenth century onwards, this latter convention has come under increasing pressure, and it is now commonplace for Muslim women to change their names upon marriage.